 Nothing perks up a face like blush.
-It seems no matter how sick or terrible you feel (and look), a couple swipes of this pink miracle worker and you become the picture of health and beauty.
+It’s the ultimate pick-me-up, bringing color to pale complexions (even while you’re sick) and adding a glow to warmer skin tones.
+A couple of swipes of this miracle worker and you become the picture of health and beauty.
 However, that being said, blush is not a product to throw on haphazardly.
 When done wrong, it can be disastrous.
 Want to avoid the blush danger zone?
 Check out these common mistakes and tips on how to stay on the straight and narrow path to blushing beauty!

 1. Applying Too Far Below the Cheekbone

-Make sure to avoid applying blush lower than your nostrils.
+Make sure to avoid applying blush much lower than your nostrils (or the bottom of your cheekbones).
 You don’t want to draw the face downward as that can make you appear older.
-Keep the color on the apples of your cheeks.
+Keep the color on the apples of your cheeks and swept back towards your hairline.
 To find the sweet spot, smile and lightly dust blush where your cheeks pop up.
 Build the color as needed.

 2. Applying Too High Above the Cheekbone

-Just like applying the color too low on the cheek is a cardinal sin, so is applying it too high on the face.
+Just like applying the color too low on the cheek can be incorrect, so is applying it too high on the face.
 While drawing the face upward is important, going too high with your color can make your blush look unnatural and clown-like.

 3. Choosing the Wrong Shade

 Consider your blush shade as important as your foundation shade.
 The wrong color can mean trouble for your face.
 Make sure to go with a shade that complements your skin tone.
 Not sure what your blush color-match is?
 Find out here.